awkgroupag/datalab/README.md

 $ git add .
 $ git commit -m "initial commit"
 # Actually upload the files to GitHub.com
+# Save GitHub credentials so you don't need to auth again and again
+$ git config --global credential.helper store
 $ git push --set-upstream origin main
 ```
 4. You should be prompted for your GitHub credentials after the last command above
 5. Check [Atlassian's Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) to get started with `git`.
 See the [Git-flow-Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) to understand collaboration with other team members.
     * Use `git pull` to get the latest changes from GitHub
     * Use `git commit` and `git push` to push your changes to GitHub
-    * Work with dedicated new branches for changes, do not work directly with the branch `main`
+    * Work with dedicated new branches for changes, do not work directly with the branch `main`!

 ## Usage - helm
 ### Install everything using helm